ACLI Financial Resilience Index

 This composition frames financial resilience as the interaction of cost pressures and financial resources and provides insight into the specific underlying factors that drive changes in middle-class financial resilience.
 Consumer survey findings (featured in the full index and analysis) offer a snapshot as to how middle-class households are feeling.

-The Headline Index was 7.3 in Q2 2025, inching up 2 points from Q1 but down 21 points from a year ago.
-Middle-class financial resilience remains largely unchanged at just above historical norms.
+The Headline Index was 6.5 in Q3 2025, down 3 points from Q2 and down 25 points from a year ago.
+The score indicates middle-class financial resilience is still a tick above the long-term historical average.

-The Resource Resilience Index improved due to a rebound in asset growth.
+The Resource Resilience Index improved due to an uptick in sentiment about being ready for retirement.

 Latest Index & Analysis